JoseRoca/AfxNova/docs/File Management /CFileSys Class.md

 ```
 ---

-# <a name="DriveLetters"></a>DriveLetters
+## DriveLetters

 Returns a semicolon separated list with the driver letters.

 ```
-FUNCTION DriveLetters () AS CBSTR
+FUNCTION DriveLetters () AS DWSTRING
 ```

 #### Return value

-CBSTR.
 A semicolon separated list with the driver letters.

 #### Usage example

 ```
 #INCLUDE ONCE "AfxNova/CFileSys.inc"
 DIM pFileSys AS CFileSys
-DIM cbsLetters AS CBSTR = pFileSys.DriveLetters
+DIM dwsLetters AS DWSTRING = pFileSys.DriveLetters
 ```
+---

 # <a name="FileExists"></a>FileExists